MicrosoftDocs/visualstudio-docs/docs/debugger/error-unable-to-start-debugging-on-the-web-server.md

 ## <a name="server_error"></a> The remote server returned an error

 Check the error code that is returned in the message to help identify the cause of the problem.
 Here are a few common error codes.
 - (403) Forbidden.
+Check your IIS security settings for the web site.
 Make sure the server's web.config includes `debug=true` in the compilation element.
-Then, check that your Web Application folder has the right permissions and also check your Application Pool configuration (a password may have changed).
+Make sure that your Web Application folder has the right permissions and that your Application Pool configuration is correct (a password may have changed).
 For more information, see [Check your IIS Configuration](#vxtbshttpservererrorsthingstocheck).
-If these settings are already correct, also verify that you are connecting to the correct server type and URL (in **Properties > Web > Servers** or **Properties > Debug**, depending on your project type).
+If these settings are already correct and you are debugging locally, also verify that you are connecting to the correct server type and URL (in **Properties > Web > Servers** or **Properties > Debug**, depending on your project type).
 - (503) Server Unavailable.
 The Application Pool may have stopped due to an error or configuration change.
 Restart the Application Pool.
 - (404) Not Found.
 Make sure that the Application Pool is configured for the correct version of ASP.NET.